aurorascharff/next14-message-box/STEPS.md

 (SubmitButton + MessageBox)

-- Copy exisiting button, add submitbutton with useformstatus and spinner
+- Extract button to submitbutton with useformstatus and spinner
 - Say you can generalize this better, extend button element
 - Add new button to the rsc-header and code the server action, inline server action: "use server", slow, delete, revalidate
 - Talk about composability